CDarts48/ibjjfscheduleapp/README.md

 # IBJJF Schedule App

 This application fetches and displays competitor schedules for IBJJF tournaments.
+More comps to ba added soon.
 It highlights conflicts where competitors are scheduled to compete at the same time.

 ## Features